Students & Families

 Meals, foods and beverages sold or served at schools meet state and federal requirements based on the USDA Dietary Guidelines.
 All meals, foods and beverages are prepared and served by qualified child nutrition professionals.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

-Although meals are currently being provided for all students for this school year, it is still important for families to apply for Free and Reduced Price Meals, if they believe they may qualify.
 If your family chooses to apply, please complete a Free and Reduced Meal Price Application Form.
 The forms can be obtained and returned (completed) to any school office.
 You will be notified by mail of your child's status.
 Please only complete one application per family.
 The information you give will be used to determine or prove your child's eligibility for free or reduced-priced meals.
 It is important that families apply to ensure continued funding to support the entire district.

 - School Counselor